UncleH25/CPP_MiniProjectsHub/README.md

 * Accpeting user input with `cin` and displaying output with `cout`
 * Performing basic arithmetic operations (excluding the modulo operator)
 * Writing clean, well-commented code

-These mini-projects are designed to build confidence and fluency in writing, compiling, and running simple C++ programs.

 ### Project 1